 I’ve kept my salads in theme with the hot dogs, such as a simple take on the Sicilian caponata for the Italian inspired hot dog, a basic version of the Moroccan carrot salad for the Moroccan style hot dog, and an easy tabbouleh without the bulgur for the Lebanese-leaning Middle Eastern inspired hot dog.

-You could buy store-bought hummus to save time, or you could make Terence’s homemade creamy hummus recipe, which he learnt to make from a Lebanese work colleague when we lived in Abu Dhabi.
+You could buy store-bought hummus to save time, or you could make Terence’s authentic homemade creamy hummus recipe, which he learnt to make from a Lebanese work colleague when we lived in Abu Dhabi.

 I’ve skipped the classic tomato sauce or ketchup, mayo and mustard but there’s no reason why you can’t squirt them on for a trad-mod hot dog combo.

-Gourmet Hot Dog Recipes for Healthy Hot Dogs
+Gourmet Hot Dog Recipes

-Italian Hot Dog Recipe
+Italian Inspired Hot Dog Recipe

 Ingredients